 ENGL 231 - Writing for Digital and Multimedia Environments (4)

 Students examine the consumption and production of digital and multimedia communication.
 Emphasis is on the rhetorical situation.
 Genres may include rhetorical analyses, proposals, progress reports, and blogs.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FYW 100 or FYW 100P or completion of College Writing Requirement.